ChinonsoIke/AutoRent/README.md

 ### Task requirements :wrench:

-:pencil2: The database required for this project is SQL Server.
+:pushpin: The database required for this project is SQL Server.

 :pencil2: A Complete ERD of the project, each team should submit their ERD on/before 4pm on Monday 5th, 2022